christinazhangstudio/argo-mini-labs/start/README.md

 argocd cluster list
 ```

+the cluster is running on address (aka internal k8s api endpoint) is `https://kubernetes.default.svc`

 also can see ArgoCD Web UI using admin/%argocd_password% at http:localhost:8080

-so now have ArgoCD cluster with no apps!
+so now can view a cluster with no apps!

 ## adding an app